yosko/ecomic/README.md

 gSettings.PanelMargin = 1;  // margin between panels (in pixels)
 gSettings.ComicMargin = 4;  // margin on the left, right and bottom of each comic (in pixels)

+// background color for the comic (and each panel if there is no background image) gSettings.backgroundColor = "#ffffff";

+// border color for each panel gSettings.borderColor = "#000000";

 // data object for sprouts, templates and (optionally) scenes
 // If not set here, then the object```gData_Default```set in ```data_test.js``` will be used. gData = {};